 Salad dressing

 For a quick, low sodium salad dressing, you can simply combine your salt free Italian seasoning with oil and vinegar.
 This will give you a basic Italian dressing.
-You can also substitute the same volume of this blend for dried herbs in salad dressing recipes like my low sodium Italian Dressing.

 Pasta sauce